 Project Benefits

-The project develops cost-effective strategies to increase the adoption of higher-efficiency DHE in the state and contribute to reducing natural gas use and GHG emissions to meet the state's carbon and efficiency goals along with strategies to reduce environmental impacts and safety and health risks.
-The DHE will be evaluated in 12 households.
+The project develops cost-effective strategies to increase the adoption of higher-efficiency DHE in the state and contribute to reducing natural gas use and emissions to meet the state's goals.

 Affordability

-Improvements in the energy efficiency of DHEs will result in lower energy costs.
+Improvements in the energy efficiency of DHE will result in lower energy costs.
 This will benefit households in low-income and disadvantaged communities where a large fraction of DHE is installed.

 Safety